 If you are thinking about building a custom home, one key issue to address is the use of natural light.
 There are so many health and energy saving benefits to letting optimized natural light into your dream home that it really is a “no brainer” for modern construction.

-A few of the benefits of optimizing natural light include:
+Benefits of optimizing natural light

 - Improved mood.